nhuquynhle22/Crime_Rates_vs_City_Budgets/README.md

 Since both of the p-values of each test is greater than 0.05, we can conclude that the results are not significant.
 The results we gathered has a proability of being randon of 52.8% random for the crimes rates vs. police spending and 14.8% random for the poverty rates vs. police spedning.

+### Decision Tree Regressor Analysis
+After running our dataset through the decision tree regressor, the r-squared value came out to be -0.445.
+It can be concluded that there is a weak correlation between the variables.

 ## Dashboard
 When creating the dashboard, we decided to use Tableau to help visualize and present our data.
 The dashboard will consist of a interactive filter that will show case the differences of crime rate depending on which socioeconomic factor the user chooses.
 The dashboard will also show our machine learning analysis to see which counties are affected the most.